 - E. Maintenance and Duration of Licenses...
-In order to obtain a Washington Producers or Adjusters license, the applicant must: be at least 18 years old; must have not committed any act that is grounds for denial, suspension, or revocation of a license; be a resident of Washington State; must pass the appropriate insurance pre-licensing examination; and pay the appropriate fees. - 1) Renewal...
-(284-17-423, 48.14.010) Renewal of a Producer's License...
-A producer's license will expire every two years on the last day of the licensee's birth month.
-To renew a producer's license, a renewal application must be submitted electronically by the producer and the fee (currently \$55) must be paid to the Commissioner's office by midnight of the last day of the licensee's birth month.

-- New licenses will expire on the last day of the month of the applicant's birth, plus one year, and every two years thereafter.
-The last day you can sell if you choose not to renew is the end of your birth month. - 2) Continuing Education...
-(284-17-200 to 256) Twenty-four (24) hours of continuing education (three of which must be in "Ethics") must be presented as a prerequisite for the renewal of a producer's license. - ✓ Exceptions: This education requirement does not apply to limited-lines licenses.
+In order to obtain a Washington Producers or Adjusters license, the applicant must: be at least 18 years old; must not have not committed any act that is grounds for denial, suspension, or revocation of a license; be a resident of Washington State; must pass the appropriate insurance pre licensing education course study and examination; and pay the appropriate fees. - 1) Renewal...
+(284-17-423, 48.14.010) Renewal of a Producer's License...A producer's license will expire every two years on the licensee's birth date.
+To renew a producer's license, a renewal application must be submitted electronically by the producer and the fee (currently \$55) must be paid to the Commissioner's office by midnight of the licensee's birth date. - New licenses will expire on the applicant's date of birth, plus one year, and every two years thereafter.
+The last day you can sell if you choose not to renew is your birthday. - 2) Continuing Education...
+(284-17-200 to 256) Twenty-four (24) hours of continuing education (three of which must be in "Ethics") must be presented as a prerequisite for the renewal of a producer's license. - ✓ Exceptions: This education requirement does not apply to limited-lines or to adjusters license renewal.
 The continuing education may be waived for licensees in active military service.
 A medical waiver with a letter from a medical provider describing the illness may be issued for one renewal period. - ✓ Retention of Continuing Education (C.E.)
 Certificates...
 A licensee must keep C.E. certificates for three years from the date on the certificate.
-The Commissioner's office may verify the certificates at any time. - Certification course certificates (flood, initial 8-hour long-term care, refresher 4-hour long-term care required every 2 years after the 8-hour course, and annuity suitability) should be kept for as long as the producer transacts business for these products but not less than 3 years.
-Certification course hours count towards the continuing education requirement. - A continuing education course with the same course number may be completed for credit once every license renewal period. - Carryover of excess hours is not allowed. - (As long as the course is by an approved provider, you may take any course you'd like.
-There is no requirement to match the lines on your license.) - 3) Late Renewal and Reinstatement...
-(284-17-490, 48.17.170) If a request for renewal of a license is received by the commissioner after its due date, the licensee must not transact insurance under the license until the renewal or reinstatement is completed.
+The Commissioner's office may verify the certificates at any time. - Certification course certificates (flood, initial 8-hour long term care, refresher 4-hour long term care required every 2 years after the 8-hour course, and annuity) should be kept for as long as the producer transacts business for these products but not less than 3 years.
+Certification course hours count towards the continuing education requirement. - A continuing education course with the same course number may be completed for credit once every license renewal period. - Carry over of excess hours is not allowed

+3) Late Renewal and Reinstatement...
+(284-17-490, 48.17.170)